CristianPessatti/RBras-Site/content/en/associado/_index.md

   Account: 35350-7
   Grantee: REGIAO B S I BIOMETRIA (CNPJ: 64.047.327/0001-00) After the payment, we request that you send the proof by email to treasuryarbras@gmail.com.'
-- If the Student category was chosen, please also send the proof of enrolment in an academic degree to tesourariarbras@gmail.com, together with proof of payment;
+- If the Student category was chosen, please also send the proof of enrollment in an academic degree to tesourariarbras@gmail.com, together with proof of payment;
 - Fill out this form and wait for confirmation of membership via email.

 introducao_video: 'Assista o vídeo abaixo para verificar como acessar o sistema e sua conta/login:'